th-tsai/th-tsai/README.md

 - 👋 Hi, I’m @th-tsai
 - 👀 I’m studying Operational Research with Data Science at the University of Edinburgh
-- 🌱 I’m currently learning Pytorch
+- 🌱 I’m currently learning Machine Learning, Mateheuristics and Deep Learning using Python
 - 💞️ I worked as a data analyst before, mainly using R
 - 📫 You can find me through my email!